 New Horizons team members consist of core staff, faculty, guest speakers, mentors and administration.
 All are dedicated and experienced professionals committed to creating a rich, dynamic living and learning environment for New Horizon Gap Year participants.
 All members of our core faculty have strong backgrounds in consciousness-based education, advanced degrees, and/or extensive experience in a number of academic disciplines.

 Laura has spent the last twenty years working in the field of experiential education where she has helped students find meaning and purpose in their lives through transformative experiences.
-She has been employed as a naturalist, park ranger, geographer and ethnobotanist.
-Laura currently serves as a faculty member at Sterling College and a backcountry instructor for the National Outdoor Leadership School.
+She is a disciple of Paramhansa Yogananda and a practitioner of kriya yoga.
+Laura has been employed as a naturalist, park ranger, geographer and ethnobotanist.
+She currently serves as a faculty member at Sterling College and a backcountry instructor for the National Outdoor Leadership School.
 Laura is an active member of the Higher Education Committee for the Gap Year Association.
 She also holds a B.A. in Environmental Studies and Adventure Education and an M.A. in Geography with a focus in the Circumpolar North through Prescott College.

 Nischala & Nakula Cryer